Tide-Scans/Tide-Scans-Translator-Sheets-Add-On/README.md

 ### Google Translate

-- To use Google Translate, click on "Tide Scans Translator" in the menu, then select "Translate Japan to English (Google)" or "Translate Japan to English (Google) - Specific Row."
+- To use Google Translate, click on "Tide Scans Translator" in the menu, then select the Google Translate option of your choice.

 - Follow the prompts to specify the start and stop rows for translation.
 The translation results will be added to Column C.

 ### Jisho Word Information

-- To fetch word information from Jisho, click on "Tide Scans Translator" in the menu, then select "Translate Japan to English (Jisho)" or "Translate Japan to English (Jisho) - Specific Row."
+- To fetch word information from Jisho, click on "Tide Scans Translator" in the menu, then select the Jisho option of your choice.

 - Follow the prompts to specify the start and stop rows for fetching information.
 Raw data from Jisho API will be added to Column D.